stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 # ngx-extended-pdf-viewer

 This library provides an embeddable
 PDF viewer component.
-It's different from other approaches like ng2-pdf-viewer in that it shows the full suite of UI widgets.
-In other words, it looks exactly like the PDF viewer of the browser.
+It's different from other approaches like [ng2-pdf-viewer](https://vadimdez.github.io/ng2-pdf-viewer/) in that it shows the full suite of UI widgets.
+In other words, it looks exactly like the PDF viewer of your browser:

 <img src="https://beyondjava.net/blog/images/ngx-extended-pdf-viewer/example-screenshot.png">

 ## State of the art

-The library is very young, but it _should_ already be useful.
-Use at own risk.
-I've managed to get it up and running with an Angular 6 project.
+The library is very young, but it already proved be useful.
+I'm using it in a real-world project on a daily basis.
+Even so: use at own risk.
+I'll answer your bug tickets as soon as possible, but there's nothing in the way of warranties.

 The library has been developed with Angular 6, so probably npm will complain if you're using an older version of Angular.
 In theory, ngx-extended-pdf-viewer should be compatible with every Angular version since 2.0, but I don't support this actively.

 The library is using a source-code build of the pdf.js library of Mozilla.
-As of version 0.3.0, this build doesn't use one of the released versions, but the developer version 2.0.641 (which has been pulled directly from "master").
+As of version 0.9.3, this build doesn't use one of the released versions, but the developer version 2.0.641 (which has been pulled directly from "master").
 I didn't observe any problems so far, but proceed with care.
 If you run into problems due to the version of pdf.js, please open an issue on the [project bug tracker](https://github.com/stephanrauh/ExploringAngular/tree/master/embedding-pdf).

 ## Known bugs

 None.

+(Apart from a layout glitch that seems to be intentional: you may need to set the font size of the input field containing the page number explicitely.
+For some reason unknown, it's a lot larger than the rest of the text of the toolbar in some applications).

+## Unknown bugs

+If you run into problems using &lt;ngx-extended-pdf-viewer&gt;, please open an issue on the [project bug tracker](https://github.com/stephanrauh/ExploringAngular/tree/master/embedding-pdf).

 ## Compatibility to Bootstrap (and other CSS frameworks)